starpeace-project/starpeace-client-website-assets/README.md

 ## License

-STARPEACE website is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+All content of starpeace-website-client-assets is licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0), and the underlying source code used to process and manipulate that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+No commercial use of any images, sounds, or metadata within or derived from starpeace-website-client-assets is permitted.